-If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will expand by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will grow by 13 percent by 2028.

-There are several reasons why these jobs are growing so quickly.
+There are several reasons why these positions are growing so quickly.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot home market and a house shortage that’s driven a boost in new construction homes.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot housing market and a property shortage that’s driven a bump in new construction homes.

-A HVAC technician is someone who services, installs and maintains heating and cooling units.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled with:
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling units.
+Most serve both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 While HVAC can be physically challenging, it can also be extremely satisfying.
 As a technician you should be able to: